alapisco/GoRest-api-testing-framework/README.md

 - `getInstance()`: Returns the instance of ConfigurationLoader.
 If an instance doesn't already exist, it creates one and loads the configuration settings.
 - `loadConfiguration()`: Private method that loads the configuration settings from the config.yaml file and sets the Configuration instance.
 It also validates the presence of the base_url and token properties in the file.
 - `getConfiguration()`: Returns the Configuration instance.

+## RestClient

+RestClient is a utility class that simplifies making API requests using Rest Assured.
+It provides a set of static methods for sending HTTP requests, such as GET, POST, PUT, PATCH, and DELETE.
+The main goal of this class is to abstract away the Rest Assured usage details, making it easier to manage API calls and handle common tasks like authentication.

+### Methods

+RestClient provides the following static methods for sending HTTP requests:

+- `get`(String url, Map<String, ?> queryParams, String token): Sends a GET request to the specified URL with optional query parameters and an optional Bearer token for authentication.
+- `post`(String url, Map<String, ?> queryParams, Object body, String token): Sends a POST request to the specified URL with optional query parameters, a request body, and an optional Bearer token for authentication.
+- `put`(String url, Map<String, ?> queryParams, Object body, String token): Sends a PUT request to the specified URL with optional query parameters, a request body, and an optional Bearer token for authentication.
+- `patch`(String url, Map<String, ?> queryParams, Object body, String token): Sends a PATCH request to the specified URL with optional query parameters, a request body, and an optional Bearer token for authentication.
+- `delete`(String url, Map<String, ?> queryParams, String token): Sends a DELETE request to the specified URL with optional query parameters and an optional Bearer token for authentication.

+Notes

+- The RestClient methods use Rest Assured to send HTTP requests and handle responses.

+- The url parameter should include the base URL and the API endpoint.
+- The queryParams parameter is a map of query parameters to be included in the request.
+If no query parameters are needed, pass null.
+- The body parameter is used for POST, PUT, and PATCH requests and should contain the request payload (e.g., a JSON object).
+The payload can be a Java object, Map, or String.
+- The token parameter is optional and should be used when authentication is required.
+If a token is provided, it will be included in the Authorization header as Bearer <token>.
+If no token is required, pass null.